 Obviously, neither answer will convince everyone.
 Unfortunately, a definitive answer hasn’t been reached as of yet.
 It seems like the only way to put this mystery to rest is to conduct tests and publish the results.

-Maybe we can get a Kickstarter together.
+Maybe we can launch a watch on Kickstarter together.
 Until then, it’s likely to remain a hotly debated topic.

 And if you’re sick and tired of your wristwatches always dying on you, maybe you should try a pocket watch.